Get Avast One for iPhone to get real-time protection for your Wi-Fi network

-Technology has changed everything about the world — and nothing better represents our ceaseless advancement towards the future than Smart Home technology, which is becoming increasingly common and powerful with every passing day.
-But what is a smart home?
-What benefits does it provide?
-And how can you get one for yourself?
-Avast has your answers.
+Technology has changed everything about the world — and nothing better represents our ceaseless advancement toward the future than Smart Home technology, which is becoming increasingly common and powerful with every passing day.
+But what is a smart home and what benefits does it provide?
+Keep reading to learn all about smart homes — then get all-encompassing cybersecurity to help keep your home network safe.

 For example, one of the key features of a smart home is that it’s connected to the internet.
 However advanced your thermostat or doorbell or gaming system might be, if they’re not able to go online, they don’t really make your home “smart”.
 Likewise, remotely controlled features in your home are nothing new — garage door openers have been around since 1926 — but the control has to be based on the internet (rather than bluetooth or other airborne signals) to be “smart”.